stokeydev/pa1/README.md

 ### **Visitor Goals**

 Visitors will be from all different backgrounds, and thus it is a goal of the website to be straight to the point and easy to use for those seeking information about: what to do, the history of the area, and how people can get involved.
-The site is designed to be responsive to allow visitors to view it from a range of devices and the menu has decipherable font from both portrait and landscape orientation.
+The site is designed to be responsive to allow visitors to view it from a range of devices.
 The basic information is easily accessible from every page via the footer, which makes for easy navigation and no need to use a "back" button.
 In addition, an interactive Google Map is also on the page in order to direct those not familiar with the neighborhood.

 ### **First Time Visitor**
   - A user can access each page of the site with one click via the navigation bar.